-(Last Updated on : 22/07/2010)
+(Last Updated on : 21/06/2013)

 , style, technique and significance, differentiate one branch of yoga from the other.
 Through the development of one`s body, mind and psychic potencies, these ultimately lead to physical strength and further on to spiritual consciousness.
-Hence the final aim of all kinds of yoga is primarily the same: salvation.
-Most of the types of yoga also involve the usage of different poses or yoga asanas, meditation and breathing exercises or Pranayamas.
+Hence the final aim of all types of Yoga is primarily the same: salvation.
+Most of the Types of Yoga involve the usage of different poses or Yoga Asanas

 .
 The individual performing this type of Yoga purely concentrates on the existence of Almighty.
 The practitioner learns to show love, compassion to the creatures co-existing with him/her, apart from intensely worshipping the Lord.
 Bhakti Yoga can be practiced in a number of ways.
 There are nine forms of Bhakti yoga

 The first written reference to Bahiranga yoga can be found in Sadhana Pada